Grawlixes, maledicta, and more.

 Writing Out the Swearing

-The Rookie is a crazy book about a pro football league 700 years in the future.
+The Rookie is a wild book about a pro football league 700 years in the future.
 Scott describes it as Any Given Sunday meets The Godfather meets Star Wars.
 So, as you can imagine, language among such characters isn't always as pure as the driven snow.

 Scott gave away The Rookie as a free podcast with adult language, and then edited it to create a young adult version to sell as a hardcover book and iPhone app.
 He had to modify language to fit a young adult audience, yet still keep the story integrity and intensity.